ethereum/solidity-blog/_posts/2020-09-04-meet-the-team.md

 ### What is your role in the Solidity team?
 On which parts of Solidity do you work the most?

+*I'm supporting the team with communications and project management.
+This includes maintaining all communication channels like the @solidity_lang Twitter and the Solidity blog, organizing conferences and hackathons like this year's Solidity Summit and the upcoming Solidity Underhanded Contest as well as exploring all kinds of tools which facilitate a better exchange between the Solidity core-team and the wider Solidity ecosystem.
+These efforts mostly focus on fostering the language design process, e.g. with language design discussions and updates via the solidity-users forum.*

 ### What would you like to see happening in the Solidity ecosystem in the future?

+*We're building a strong Solidity ecosystem of tool builders, auditors and security researchers, super users and contributors which all regularly contribute to language design relevant discussions.
+I would love to see this ecosystem steadily grow and hope we find good interaction modes to strengthen the exchange between the different stakeholders and help keep everybody updated.
+I also hope that we can together test and evaluate transparent and straightforward processes for the language design moving forward.*

 ## Hari - [@hrkrshnn](https://github.com/hrkrshnn)